kitchenartsandletters/webhook-gateway/README.md

 The next development phase will focus on delivering webhook payloads to external third-party services.

+**NOTE:** When you move to forward to used-books-service, you’ll want to forward the original raw Buffer and pass through the Shopify headers (X-Shopify-Hmac-Sha256, X-Shopify-Topic, X-Shopify-Shop-Domain) so FastAPI can verify the same signature.
+We can wire that once your inserts are clean again.

 Planned features:
 - Topic-based or config-driven forwarding rules
 - Retry strategy with exponential backoff or failover logging